misfits in touch:

 What is Misfits in Touch?

-Misfits in Touch is a guided experiential workshop for people living in and around Los Angeles who are craving connection that doesn’t ask you to perform, impress, or escalate - a place where closeness isn’t tied to dating, sex, or social bravado.
+Misfits in Touch is a relational practice space for people craving connection that doesn’t ask you to perform, impress, or escalate—a place where closeness isn’t tied to dating, sex, or social bravado.

 What this Is Not